MagpieModular/microBraids/README.md

 For flashing the main Braids firmware to this module - the microBraids firmware, using the [Mutable Instruments Vagrant Dev Environment][1] will provide the needed compilers, code and tools in a virtual machine to make the process easier.
 The μBraids can be programmed with any standard Braids firmware without modification, using the same process as the original Braids module.

-For the display code - You will then need to install the [Arduino app][2] in order to programm the ATMEGA328P running the display.
+For the display code - You will then need to install the [Arduino app][2] in order to program the ATMEGA328P running the display.
 The `elapsedMillis`, `Adafruit SSD 1306` and `Adafruit GFX Library` are included in this repository folder, so they do not need to be installed using the Arduino Library Manager.
 Load the Ardunio sketch for the display code in the [Display Code/mbraidsv3](Display Code/mbraidsv3) folder, and use the program button in the Ardunio IDE to upload the code.
 Make sure you set the board type in the Ardunio IDE `Ardunio Genuino/Uno`, and ensure the correct port and programmer type is set, based on the AVR/ISP programmer you have connected to the ISP port on microBraids.